(c) 2024 PillSync.com

 • are pregnant or plan to become pregnant.
 It is not known if ENTYVIO will harm your unborn baby.
 Tell your healthcare provider right away if you become pregnant while receiving ENTYVIO.

 • are breastfeeding or plan to breastfeed.
-ENTYVIO passes into your breast milk.
+ENTYVIO can pass into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby if you take ENTYVIO.

-• ENTYVIO is given through a needle placed in a vein (intravenous infusion) in your arm.
+• You may receive ENTYVIO through a needle placed in a vein (intravenous infusion) in your arm.

 • ENTYVIO is given to you over a period of about 30 minutes.